Mary Lide, 26, IUD

 One of the greatest benefits of using an IUD is how long they last.
 But Mary Lide makes a good point: hormonal IUDs often have very few side effects.
 (The levels of hormone in your system are really low.)
 For women who have had a bad experience with another hormonal method, a hormonal IUD might be a good alternative.

-Mary Lide will tell you honestly that her Mirena IUD insertion included 15 seconds of “ouchy pain,” but she says it was worth it for the five years of continual birth control.
+Mary Lide will tell you honestly that her Mirena IUD insertion included 15 seconds of “ouchy pain,” but she says it was worth it for the eight years of continual birth control.

 Heat up your weekends with our best sex tips and so much more.